Frequently Asked Questions

 andnpm -v

-By the end of this guide, you will have a functional Node.js application capable of sending MMS messages programmatically, both via a direct script and through a secure, testable API endpoint.
-You will understand the key configuration steps, error handling, and best practices for using Plivo's MMS API.
+You'll have a functional Node.js application capable of sending MMS messages programmatically – both via a direct script and through a secure, testable API endpoint.
+You'll understand the key configuration steps, error handling, and best practices for using Plivo's MMS API.

 package.json